Herding Dogs

 Border Collie, Australian Shepherd, and German Shepherd sitting alert on a forest trail in Canada, representing Herding dog breeds.

-White Shepherd with a thick, pure white coat sitting on a dirt trail in a forest, looking alert and friendly with its tongue out.
+Pumi with a curly gray coat sitting on a dirt trail in a forest, looking cheerful and alert with upright, tufted ears.